Adaptive variational quantum minimally entangled typical thermal states for finite temperature simulations: Conclusion

 We also apply the AVQMETTS algorithm to evaluate the transition temperature between the FM and PM phase at two points in the $h_x$-$T$ parameter plane of the 2D TFIM.
 We determine $T_c$ by accurately computing the fourth-order Binder cumulant $U_4$, which requires a METTS sample of size $S \approx 10^4$ at $\beta = 0.7$.
 This computational demand can be partially addressed by parallelizing the sampling in terms of independent Markov random walks used in the stochastic sampling algorithm.
 Our results are in excellent agreement with ED results inferred from the same finite systems.

+Finally, we perform noisy AVQMETTS simulations for an $N=2 \times 3$ TFIM to investigate the impact of noise on the results.
+At the noise level of $p_2 = 10^{-2}$ representative for the current hardware, the relative thermal energy error is about $12\%$.
+The relative error is reduced to about $3\%$ when $p_2$ improves to $10^{-3}$.

-The next steps are to perform AVQMETTS calculations on noisy simulators and quantum hardware, which will require leveraging ongoing efforts in circuit implementations and optimizations for the AVQITE algorithm as well as making use of error mitigation techniques~\cite{Viola1998DYNAMICALSO, ZNE_Temme,LaRose2022mitiqsoftware,caiQuantumErrorMitigation2022}.
+The next steps are to perform AVQMETTS calculations on quantum hardware, which will require leveraging ongoing efforts in circuit optimizations for the AVQITE algorithm as well as making use of error mitigation techniques~\cite{Viola1998DYNAMICALSO, ZNE_Temme, Li_Benjamin-PRX-2017,caiQuantumErrorMitigation2022,vandenbergProbabilisticErrorCancellation2023,McDonough-AutomatedPER-2022}.
 The distribution of quantum measurement shots among the various circuits used to obtain the AVQITE equations of motion~\eqref{eq: eom} can also be optimized to reduce the total shot budgets~\cite{van2021measurement}.
+Recently, practical error mitigation techniques such as zero-noise extrapolation have been demonstrated on quantum hardware to scale to circuits containing up to $26$ qubits and $1080$ CNOTs~\cite{kim2023scalable, Chen2022}.
 Provided further improvements of the quantum hardware, we envision that AVQMETTS will enable calculations of thermodynamic properties for a wide range of quantum many-body systems.
+We consider this approach to be particularly pertinent in two dimensions, where the rapid growth in bond dimension with increasing system size or decreasing temperature poses a fundamental challenge to classical simulations.
 In addition to static observables at finite temperature, the formalism can also be naturally extended to the simulation of finite-temperature dynamical correlation functions~\cite{Sun2021QuantumCO}.
 It can therefore also be used as an impurity solver for finite-temperature quantum embedding simulations of real materials~\cite{dmft_kotliar06, dmft_held07, hybrd_dmft, gqce, mukherjee2023comparative}.